 - A maximum of 160 students are accepted into this program every year.

-- You must be eligible for second-year standing at the time of application (i.e. have completed a minimum of 27 credits including the Writing component of the Writing and Research Requirement) by the end of the current session.
+- You must be eligible for second-year standing or higher at the time of application (i.e. have completed a minimum of 27 credits including the Writing component of the Writing and Research Requirement) by the end of the current session.

 - You must have a minimum cumulative average of 60%.